-Chef Talde, along with his partners David Massoni and John Bush, opened his first Manhattan restaurant in the Arlo Nomad Hotel late last year.
-Massoni is an “inauthentic Italian” restaurant that spins traditional dishes into something entirely new and refreshing.
-Think fried arancini but with biryani-style rice and malfade pasta with uni, serrano ham and smoked onion dashi.
+Talde, along with his partners David Massoni and John Bush, opened his first Manhattan restaurant in the Arlo Nomad Hotel late last year.
+Massoni is an “inauthentic Italian” restaurant that spins old-school dishes into something entirely new and refreshing.
+Think fried arancini but with biryani-style rice and malfade pasta with uni, serrano ham, and smoked onion dashi.

-“I think that as we move forward, we will continue to see a wider net of dope ass pizzas with people pushing the limits beyond your typical NYC and Neapolitan slices,” Talde said.
+“I think that, as we move forward, we will continue to see a wider net of dope-ass pizzas with people pushing the limits beyond your typical NYC and Neapolitan slices,” Talde said.
 “There will still be a healthy respect for tradition, but the limits of what goes on top of a pizza, as well as what is expected in regards to the crust, will be pushed.”

 Massoni’s Mushroom Pizza